Things I learned about visual design

 55. It’s best if visual design techniques have an anchor in reality.

-56. But “this doesn’t match my expectations” is a valid way to grab attention, and cutting something’s anchor to reality is a way to do that.
+56. “This doesn’t match my expectations” is a valid way to grab attention.
+Cutting something’s anchor to reality is a way to do that.
+But do it on purpose.

 57. Bigger things should have more detail.
 Smaller things should have less detail.